The Making of the ‘Hand of Doom’ Loudwire Music Awards Trophy

 Iommi commented, “Of all the funny things that I’ve done in my life — this was another one.
 I was asked if I would do a mold of my hand so that they could make it into an award … I was very honored.
 I was asked to put my arm into this big bucket full of this colored gel, all was going fine until it set and then I found that I couldn’t get my arm back out!
 My hand started to cramp up and I thought, ‘Oh no, what now?’
 Anyway, after a considerable amount of pulling and twisting it eventually came out and the cast looked amazing, so much detail, I’m really looking forward to seeing the finished award.
 Thanks Loudwire, what’s next?”

 Tony Iommi will be on hand at the Loudwire Music Awards on Oct.
-24 at the Novo Theater in Los Angeles to receive the Courage Award.
-Fans will be able to see the finished trophy at the ceremony, and in the meantime, can watch a behind-the-scenes making-of video above,
+24 at The Novo in Los Angeles to receive the Courage Award.
+Fans will be able to see the finished trophy at the ceremony, and in the meantime, can watch a behind-the-scenes making-of video above.

 Tickets to the 2017 Loudwire Music Awards — which will also honor Rob Halford and feature performances by Body Count, Halestorm, Starset, Power Trip and more — are available here.